 “This important training course provides FORT focal points with an overall approach to outbreaks of foodborne diseases, including preparation, detection, investigation, control, and follow-up.
 This course also describes the role of all key government agencies and individuals involved in foodborne outbreaks and provides recommendations based on the Standard Operating Procedure,” he added.

 Dr. Bunkiet concluded his speech by encouraging participants to apply knowledge and skills gained from this course to improve their current work and responsibilities.

 MI, through the support of the New Zealand Aid Programme, provided post-training outreach support through action plan implementation.
-The December 3 training was spearheaded by Ph.
-Aing Hoksrun, Ms. Min Sokunthea and Mr. Hong Phiphup who attended the Regional Training Program on Food Safety Emergency Management in the Supply Chain held at Mekong Institute on September 2 to 13, 2019.
+This training was spearheaded by Mr. Ph Aing Hoksrun, Ms. Min Sokunthea, and Mr. Hong Phiphup who attended the Regional Training Program on Food Safety Emergency Management in the Supply Chain held at Mekong Institute last September.